-Competitors are called to the line, they may take guns out of bags, cases or holsters, charge speed-loaders, load magazines, turn on Red Dot if necessary and open cylinders.
+Competitors are called to the line, they may take guns out of bags, cases or holsters, charge speed-loaders, turn on Red Dot if necessary and open cylinders.

-7.2 "DO YOU UNDERSTAND THE COURSE OF FIRE?"
+7.2 "DO YOU UNDERSTAND THE COURSE OF FIRE"

-The competitors may ask for any information or clarification on the course of fire.
+The competitor can ask for any information or clarification on the course of fire.
 If there is no response the range officer will give the next command.